AnthonyMatarr/ML-Tongue-Pred/README.md

 ```
 2. Run notebooks
   - Notebooks are numbered by stage, but assuming necessary data is available, can be run on their own
-  - **NOTE**: Due to OS/architecture differences and solver choices, minor numerical deviations from the manuscript may occur in model tuning/training/evaluation and SHAP values
+  - **NOTE**: Due to OS/architecture differences and solver choices, despite a consistent random state/seed used throughout the project, minor numerical deviations from the manuscript may occur in model tuning/training/evaluation and SHAP values
-  -

 ## Custom Modifications
-- Forked [MLstakit](https://github.com/Brritany/MLstatkit) and appended some code to `MLstatkit/metrics.py` to add functionality for ICI and Brier score.
+- [MLstakit](https://github.com/Brritany/MLstatkit) was forked and slightly altered, with some code appended to `MLstatkit/metrics.py` to add functionality for ICI and Brier scores.
-- This change should be consistent once the repo is cloned and 'uv sync --locked' is run, however to view these changes or ensure their consistency, this file can be found at
+- This change should be consistent once the repo is cloned and ```uv sync --locked``` is run, however to view these changes or ensure their consistency, the forked repo can be found [here](https://github.com/AnthonyMatarr/MLstatkit), or in the project directory at:
 ```
-~/ML-Tongue-Pred/.venv/lib/python3.12/site-packages/MLstatkit/metrics.py
+/.venv/lib/python3.12/site-packages/MLstatkit/metrics.py
 ```
 ## License: MIT
 - Code licensed under MIT